Sport

 What does the winner of the Champions League get?

 The winner of the Champions League not only claims the greatest European club trophy but they also gain automatic qualification into next season’s competition.
-The winner will be placed into the group of top seeded clubs for next year’s competition.
+The winner will be placed into the group of top seeded clubs for next year’s Champions League campaign.

 They will also take their place in the UEFA Super Cup where they will face the winner of the UEFA Europa League in an all-out battle to be crowned the official Kings of Europe.
 After the Super Cup, the winners will then travel to the Club World Cup where they will compete in a global competition and have a shot at winning yet another trophy.